mjumbewu/django-jstemplate/README.rst

 I prefer to keep my JavaScript templates in separate files in a dedicated directory anyway, to avoid confusion between server-side and client-side templating.
-So my contribution to the array of solutions is essentially just an "include" tag that avoids parsing the included file as a Django template (and for convenience, automatically wraps it in the script tag that `ICanHaz.js`_ expects to find it in).
+So this solution is essentially just an "include" tag that avoids parsing the included file as a Django template.

 Enjoy!